Featured In

 You wear it well

-A little old-fashioned but that's all right
+A little old-fashioned, but that's alright

-Well, I suppose you're thinking, I bet he's sinking
+I bet he's sinking

 Or he wouldn't get in touch with me

-Oh, I ain't begging or losing my head
+Though I ain't begging

 I sure do want you to know